-When considered together the EEA and TEA rates provide a fuller picture of the extent of entrepreneurial activity being undertaken in a nation as it covers the actions of entrepreneurial individuals as well as entrepreneurial employees within a business14.
-Figure 24 shows the TEA and EEA rates for the UK in 2014 and 2015.
-Overall, the analysis suggests that failing to take account of EEA misses a large part of entrepreneurial activity and we will continue to monitor this over time.
+When taken together the EEA and TEA rates provide a fuller picture of the extent of between the two years at around 10% but within that the increase in the proportion of EEA entrepreneurs in 2015 more than accounted for the drop in TEA entrepreneurs.
+It is, however, difficult to interpret a trend on the basis of only two data points.
+Overall, the analysis suggests that failing to take account of EEA misses a large part of entrepreneurial activity and we will continue to monitor this measures, was on a par with that in Germany, but lower than the US (Figure 23).
+Unlike the